-Oboist Ian Davidson has appeared as soloist and chamber musician on six continents as part of forty international concert tours.
+Oboist Ian Davidson has appeared as soloist and chamber musician on six continents as part of forty-three international concert tours.
 He is Solo English Horn and Associate Principal Oboe of the Austin Symphony Orchestra, and Principal Oboe of the Austin Opera Orchestra.
+In the summer Ian serves as Principal Oboe of the Victoria Bach Festival Orchestra and Principal Oboe of the Texas Bach Festival.
 Other engagements include stints as Principal Oboe of the Dallas Bach Orchestra, Lyric Opera of Dallas and the Austin Sinfonietta as well as Assistant Principal Oboe of the Santa Fe Opera Orchestra, Principal Oboe of the Dallas Chamber Orchestra, and Solo English Horn of the Bear Valley Music Festival.

 Concerto appearances include the Dallas Bach Orchestra, the Austin Chamber Orchestra, the Austin Sinfonietta, Dallas Chamber Orchestra, the Laredo Philharmonic, Chamber Soloists of Austin, Balcones Chamber Orchestra, and the Bear Valley Symphony Orchestra.
 International recitals and residencies include the Moscow Conservatory of Music, Hong Kong Baptist University, the University of Silesia, Trinity College of Music in London, the Institute of Culture in St. Petersburg, the University of Piui in Brazil, Nelson Mandela Metropolitan University in South Africa, EAFIT University in Medellin, Colombia, the University of Guadalajra, the University of the Americas in Quito, and the State Conservatory of Music in Bratislava.